waxbetty/Sushi-fork-1/readme.md

 - `display: inline-block`
 - `text-decoration` (link underlining)
 - `display: block`
+- color models (examine chip in VS Code)

 Also note the use of a colon to target the hover state.
 This is an example of a _pseudo_ selector.
-So called because, unlike other selectors, it doesn't really target an HTML tag.
+So called because, unlike other selectors, it doesn't really target an HTML tag per se but a state.

-Examine the inspector's color picker.
+Examine the dev tool's color picker.
 Also, note again the ability to force element hover state.

 Add css to `nav a`: